echilaka1/may-leet-code-challenge/README.md

 You may assume that both strings contain only lowercase letters.

 - Number Complement: Given a positive integer, output its complement number.
 The complement strategy is to flip the bits of its binary representation.

+- First Unique Character in a String: Given a string, find the first non-repeating character in it and return it's index.
+If it doesn't exist, return -1.

+- Majority Element: Given an array of size n, find the majority element.
+The majority element is the element that appears more than ⌊ n/2 ⌋ times.
+You may assume that the array is non-empty and the majority element always exist in the array.